Save the Date: Saturday, April 22, 2017

 An interactive workshop on the neuroscience of the brain/body connection from infancy to adulthood.
 We focused on the impact of tummy time, handling practices, and developing secure attachment to raise children who are connected emotionally, physically, and cognitively.

 Making Linked In Work for You

 Kelly Graham, Director of Career Services, Wheelock College Stephen Savitsky, Career Counselor, Wheelock College

-In this hands-on workshop, build or enhance your LinkedIn profile while learning how to develop and engage with a network on the platform.
-We'll look at interacting within groups (including Wheelock's Alumni Group) and how to post relevant content.
+In this hands-on workshop, participants learned to build or enhance their LinkedIn profile while learning how to develop and engage with a network on the platform.
+The session looked at interacting within groups (including Wheelock's Alumni Group) and how to post relevant content.